genesiscommunitysuccess/docs/docs/01_getting-started/05_advanced-learning/server-runtime-environment/00_classpaths.md

 }
 ```

-This plugin is responsible for creating and registering the custom gradle tasks required by each of the modules in the project.

 The task we are particularly interested in here is called `Manifest Creation`.
 This task creates, populates and adds a manifest file to the resulting jar for each module in the project.
 The manifest file has an element that is the runtime classpath for that particular module, which is calculated from the gradle dependency tree.

 If you want to see what this manifest file looks like, then you can look inside the jar file.
 A [jar file](https://www.geeksforgeeks.org/jar-files-java/) is just a fancy zip file, so you can unpack or open it with any standard archive manipulation tool, like WinZip or 7Zip on Windows, or the zip command-line utility on Unix.

-The manifest can be found in the META-INF/MANIFEST.MF file in the jar root.
+The manifest can be found in the **META-INF/MANIFEST.MF** file in the jar root.

 ### Building the distribution
 The project distribution module contains all the configuration for creating a Genesis server distribution.
 The distribution is basically just a zip/tar file (both are produced, although the tar is less widely used) with a specific structure.